Alpine skiing-Shiffrin's bid for 100th World Cup win ends in crash

-:Mikaela Shiffrin's bid for a record-extending 100th career World Cup came undone when the American crashed late in her second run of the giant slalom event at Killington, Vermont, on Saturday and was taken off the slope on a sled.
+:Mikaela Shiffrin's bid for a record-extending 100th career World Cup came undone when the American crashed late in her second run of the giant slalom event on Saturday at Killington, Vermont where she was taken off the slope on a sled.

+U.S. Ski & Snowboard said on X that Shiffrin was being evaluated but suggested followers should "take solace" from the fact that the American had asked about her split times.

-Shiffrin posted the fastest first run and looked well on course to reach the milestone after a blazing start to her second run before a sudden crash sent her slamming into the safety netting and left onlookers stunned.
+Shiffrin posted the fastest first run and looked well on course to reach the milestone after a blazing start to her second run before she caught an edge that sent one ski flying as she did a somersault and crashed into the safety netting.

 The two-time Olympic gold medallist remained down for several minutes before being transported off the hill on a rescue sled.

-As they saw the American come into view on the sled, the home crowd who had shown up eager to witness a milestone win offered polite applause.
+As they saw her come into view on the sled, the home crowd who had shown up eager to witness a milestone win offered polite applause.

 "The course and conditions are really spectacular," Shiffrin had said after finishing the first run with a 0.32-second advantage over Sweden's Sara Hector.